 More and more modules inside Avizo are multi-threaded and thus can take advantage of multiple CPUs or multiple CPU cores available on your system.
-This is the case for most of the quantification modules provided with Avizo, a number of modules of the Avizo XLabSuite Extension, and also various computation modules.
+This is the case for most of the quantification modules provided with Avizo (with some limitations on Mac platform, see Mac OS X Limitation section), a number of modules of the Avizo XLabSuite Extension, and also various computation modules.